CoderNitu/Bike_Buyers_Data_Analysis/README.md

 ## 4. DATA ANALYSIS :

      We will analyze the dataset that we have by solving all the key sample questions.
-I will provide the questions to my project repo as "Key Questions"
+I will provide all the key questions that I used in my project repo as "Key Questions"

 ## 5. PRESENT THE DATA :